-Event Stream Intelligence: Esper & NEsper
+Event Series Intelligence: Esper & NEsper

 NEsper is a CLR-based component for building CEP and ESP engines.
 NEsper is based upon the Esper baseline, but includes customizations that are specific to the .NET CLR.